Mugisha112/Mugisha112.github.io/_posts/2023-08-10-Pizza-Sales-SQL-Project.md

 Average Order Value: The average amount spent per order, calculated by dividing total revenue by total number of orders.

-Total Pizza sold: Sum of the quantities of all pizza sold
+Total Pizza sold: Sum of the quantities of all pizza sold.

-Total Orders: The total number of orders placed
+Total Orders: The total number of orders placed.

 Average Pizzas per Order: The average number of pizzas sold per order, calculated by dividing the total number of pizzas sold by the total number of orders.

-CHART REQUIREMENTS
+CHART REQUIREMENTS:

 We would like to visualize various aspects of our pizza sales data to gain insights and understand key trends.
 We have identified the following requirements for creating charts.